EsanRAHIMI/WebSocket/frontend/README.md

 npm create vite@latest frontend -- --template react

-Node رو آپدیت کن، بعد سرور dev رو بالا بیار:
+Update Node, then start the dev server:
-# اگه nvm داری
+# If you have nvm
 nvm install 22.12.0
 nvm use 22.12.0
-node -v   # باید 22.12.0 یا بالاتر باشه
+node -v   # Should be 22.12.0 or higher

 cd frontend
 rm -rf node_modules package-lock.json